Leslie Fish: Political activism

+Fish was involved with numerous political causes, most notably anti-war activism during the Vietnam War, and was a longtime member of the Industrial Workers of the World, a fact referred to in several of her songs (e.g., "Wobblies from Space", "Leslie's Filks").

+Fish's songs "Babylon Updated" and "Freedom Road" were featured in the 36th edition of the IWW's "Little Red Songbook".
+This hymnal for working people first appeared in 1909.

-Fish has been involved with numerous political causes, most notably anti-war activism during the Vietnam War, and was a longtime member of the Industrial Workers of the World, a fact referred to in several of her songs (e.g., "Wobblies from Space", "Leslie's Filks").
-She is also well known as a gun-rights activist, and has asserted that private gun ownership is the only true protection of individual freedom (a topic touched on in several of her songs).
-Because of her distrust of the stability of modern society, she has in the past worked to organize groups for carrying on civilization after what she (at one time at least) considered the imminent collapse of the current society.
+She was also well known as a gun-rights activist, and had asserted that private gun ownership is the only true protection of individual freedom (a topic touched on in several of her songs).
+Because of her distrust of the stability of modern society, she had in the past worked to organize groups for carrying on civilization after what she (at one time, at least) considered the imminent collapse of the current society.
 Her album Firestorm was in large part meant as a set of instructions for surviving a nuclear war, on the reasoning that it would be easier to recall them if they were in lyric form.

-On anarchism, Fish says: "What sort of anarchist future would I like to see?
+On anarchism, Fish said: "What sort of anarchist future would I like to see?
 There's no reason for a government-free society to be nothing but agrarian, no reason at all that it couldn't be industrial and space-faring."

 The character "Jenny Trout" in the science fiction novel Fallen Angels by Larry Niven, Jerry Pournelle, and Michael Flynn is clearly meant to be Fish, although Trout is portrayed as a Marxist.